Blog Posts

 About Me

-I’m really interested in how ‘things’ – ranging from personality through knowledge to personal data – are turned into assets; that is, into techno-economic entities whose value is derived from the capitalization of future revenue streams.
+I’m really interested in how ‘things’ – ranging from personality through knowledge to personal data – are turned into assets; that is, into techno-economic objects whose value is often derived from the capitalization of future revenue streams.
 A key dimensions to this assetization process is the search for ‘durable economic rents’, so I’m also interested in diverse forms of rentiership, understood as a social process and practice.

 Currently, I’m mainly focusing on personal data, Big Tech, and other digital technologies (e.g. artificial intelligence, Blockchain, etc.), but I’ve done research in the past on biotechnology, biofuels, infrastructure, and low-carbon technologies.